Blu3Meteor/To-do_list/README.md

 # To-do_list
-A to-do list I made using Node, Express, EJS and Bootstrap.
+A to-do list I made using Node, Express and EJS.
+Also experimented with and integrated local module exports.